WHAT TO DO IN MONTREUX – PLACES TO VISIT AND THINGS TO DO

-And if you are planning your Montreux itinerary, then you will find out about the best things to do in Montreux in this post.
-Here is where to go and what to see and many more travel tips (incl. where to stay, how to get around and more).
+If you are planning your Montreux itinerary, you will find out about the best things to do in Montreux in this post.
+Here is where to go and what to see and many more travel tips (incl. where to stay, how to get around, and more) for your Montreux trip.

 MONTREUX TRAVEL TIPS

-Montreux probably has the most beautiful promenade in all of Switzerland and there are many great things to do in Montreux!
+Montreux is so extremely pretty that you should add it to your Switzerland itinerary.
+Montreux probably has the most beautiful promenade in all of Switzerland, and there are many great things to do in Montreux!

-Located on the shores of beautiful Lake Geneva, with the stunning Alps in the background, Montreux is one of the most charming places in Switzerland I have visited so far.
-Ad I have seen traveling to Switzerland regularly in the last 11 years, that is why you can find many more posts on Switzerland here.
+Located on the shores of beautiful Lake Geneva, with the stunning Alps in the background, Montreux is one of Switzerland’s most charming places I have visited so far.
+And I have been to Switzerland regularly in the last 12 years, that is why you can find many more posts on Switzerland here.

 If you have been to Montreux, then you probably agree with me.
 I am sure that the charm of this cute town (it actually is quite small) will make you fall head over heels in love with Montreux.
 At least, I was smitten within the first two minutes.

 I was close to skipping Montreux this time because I thought the accommodation prices were out of line.
 Luckily, I did not, and I ended up staying not one but two nights in the gorgeous region of Montreux-Vevey.